 1. Task Description: Contributing to the “Roadmap for Arctic Observing and Data Systems (ROADS)”

-SAON has identified the need for a Roadmap for Arctic Observing and Data Systems (ROADS) to set a course for pan-Arctic Observing System and to specify how the various partners and players are going to collectively work towards achieving it.
-This includes the equitable engagement of, and partnership with, Arctic Indigenous Peoples.
+SAON has identified the need for a Roadmap for Arctic Observing and Data Systems (ROADS) to set a course for a pan-Arctic Observing System and to specify how partners are going to collectively work towards achieving it.
+This includes the engagement of, and partnership with, Arctic Indigenous Peoples.

-A well-defined assessment process is required to establish a communal view of societal benefit and the intended user base of Arctic observations; such value-based assessments are critical to the case for sustained observing.
+A well-defined assessment process is required to establish a communal view of the societal benefits of Arctic observations; such assessments are critical to the case for sustained observing.
 A key tool for such assessment is the International Arctic Observations Assessment Framework (IAOAF, IDA 2017), jointly created by SAON and the Science and Technology Policy Institute following the 2016 Arctic Science Ministerial.
-The IAOAF identified 12 Arctic-specific Societal Benefit Areas (SBAs), which are supported by more than 160 Key Objectives for an observing system.
+The IAOAF identified 12 Arctic-specific Societal Benefit Areas (SBAs).

 2. Objective of the task (clear and measurable objective, consistent with expected results and impact)

 SAON has defined the ROADS process to be organized around Essential Arctic Variables (EAVs).
-These are identified for their criticality to achieving Arctic societal benefit, following systematic assessment using the International Arctic Observations Assessment Framework (IAOAF).
-EAVs are defined by their observing system (e.g. spatial resolution, frequency, coverage, accuracy) and data system requirements, which should transcend specific observing strategies, programs or regions.
+These are identified for their criticality to achieving Arctic societal benefit, following assessment using the International Arctic Observations Assessment Framework (IAOAF).
+EAVs are defined by their observing system (e.g. spatial resolution, frequency, coverage, accuracy) and data system requirements.
 They are implemented through specific recommendations based on best available technology and practices.
 Implementation covers all activities from deploying observational systems through developing user services.

 3. Task leader and other participating personnel

-The Task leader will be the Jan Rene Larsen, AMAP Secretariat.
+The Task leader will be Jan Rene Larsen, AMAP Secretariat.

 4. Work description